 Air scrubbers, in contrast, are usually smaller in scale and specifically designed with portability in mind.
 As mentioned above they are often referred to as portable air scrubbers (PAS) as this portability is all but a given in their design.
 Portable air scrubbers are desirable, especially for smaller crews, as they can be maneuvered by a single person, including moving them up or down stairs, and often even lifting them into a vehicle.

+These are sometimes referred to as integrated air scrubbers.
 Both of these products, the Air Scrubber Plus and Air Scrubber by Aerus, refer to a residential product as opposed to a commercial air scrubber.
 The product is integrated into a homes HVAC system by placing it in the ductwork.
 The product differentiated itself from the approach taken by high grade residential MERV 13 air filters with what they called ActivePure technology.

 To quote Aerus, their product could “go beyond traditional air purification systems by not only eliminating stale odors and reducing dust, but actually eliminating harmful contaminants* in the air and on the surfaces of your home.”